Mshivam2409/rustduino/docs/docs/analog/analog.md

 ```

 The Function to analog read is inside AnalogPin impl, it gives u32 as return value with 10
-of its bits as the result of conversion.
+of its bits as the result of conversion, all the upper functions are inside this read
+function and will automatically setup and convert the analog to digital.
 ```rust
 pub fn read(&mut self) -> u32
 ```